30 Most Popular Herbs for Natural Medicine

 - Eucalyptus – Anti-infectious, antibacterial and antiviral.

-- Garlic – Helps fight infection, detoxifies the body, enhances immunity, lowers blood fats, assists yeast infections, helps asthma, cancer, sinusitis, circulatory problems and heart conditions.
+- Garlic – Helps fight infection, detoxifies the body, enhances immunity, lowers blood fats, assists yeast infections, helps asthma, sinusitis, circulatory problems and heart conditions.

 - German Chamomile – Helps stress, anxiety and insomnia, good for indigestion, useful for colitis and most digestive problems, effective blood cleanser and helps increase liver function and supports the pancreas.
 Improves bile flow from the liver, it is good for healing of the skin that might come from a blistering chemical agent.